Ivermectin (Ivomec®, Heartgard®) for Dogs and Cats

 - Prior to starting a heartworm prevention containing ivermectin, the dog should be tested for heartworms.

 - Ivermectin generally should be avoided in dogs less than 6 weeks of age.

-- Ivermectin is relatively safe, but overdoses can occur if massive amounts are given or if the drug is given to heartworm positive dogs.
+- It is relatively safe, but overdoses can occur if massive amounts are given or if the drug is given to heartworm positive dogs.

-- Ivermectin should be used with caution at high doses when used with Comfortis™, a drug used to treat or prevent flea infestations.
+- Ivermectin should be used with caution at high doses when used with Comfortis™, a drug that treats or prevents flea infestations.

 How Ivermectin Is Supplied